eriktok/yabai-config-/README.md

-# Yabai and SKhd configuration
+# Yabai and Skhd configuration

 ## Installation